 “The best part of the program was having instructors who were open-minded about our work.
 They encouraged peer critiques and offered constructive criticism in class.
 It always helped to get different opinions on our work since we all see things differently.
 A piece can only improve with input from various perspectives.
 Our instructors also told us about several statewide competitions that we could enter to build our résumé.
 These events are great opportunities to network with other artists.

 “Being involved in student organizations helped me develop a lot of important skills.
-I was inducted into Phi Theta Kappa, an honor society for two-year colleges, my second semester at DCCCD.
+I was inducted into Phi Theta Kappa, an honor society for two-year colleges, my second semester.
 Immediately, I was encouraged to run for office and became their membership officer.
 I learned so much about leadership, planning, organization and time management.
 From there, I became involved with numerous other clubs on campus (International Club president, Alpha Zeta Eta historian, Environmental Club member).
 Being active on campus completely changed my college experience for the better.

 “I graduated from Texas A&M University-Commerce in May 2007 and was hired as a junior designer in June.
 Since then, my concept for a Plano wellness store’s interior signage was chosen.
 I’ve also designed several packaging pieces for market testing for a large snack and beverage company that’s based in Dallas and have had a logo chosen by the client.”